New York & Company: Lerner Shops

 The company started as Lorraine Shops in 1917.
-Lerner Shops was founded in 1918 by brothers Samuel A. Lerner, Joseph J. Lerner, and Michael Lerner, and Harold M. Lane in New York City.
+Lerner Shops was founded in 1918 by brothers Samuel A. Lerner, Joseph J. Lerner, Michael Lerner, and Harold M. Lane in New York City.
 Joseph was the father of lyricist Alan Jay Lerner.

 The first Lerner Shops store was in New York City; 18 more shops opened later that year.
-The company was then organized under Lerner Stores Corporation.
-By 1920, 23 Lerner Shops were in operation.
-Within ten years, that figure grew to 160 units in 37 states.
-In 1948, the company was said to have just under 200 stores nationwide.
+After being reorganized as Lerner Stores Corporation, 23 stores were in operation in 1920.
+Within ten years, that figure grew to 160 units in 37 states; in 1948, it was said to have just under 200 stores nationwide.

 In 1963, McCrory Corporation acquired a significant share in the company.
 Lerner was the country's largest chain of women's and children's apparel shops by 1965.
 McCrory came to acquire 60% of Lerner, officially buying the company in 1973.

-By 1978, Lerner Shops had 470 retail locations.
-By August 1981, the company had 717 stores and sales of $686 million.
+In August 1981, after being said to have 470 retail locations, it already had 717 stores and sales of $686 million.
 Lerner was operating nearly 800 stores with $700 million in annual sales by 1985.

-In February, Limited Brands announced it would buy Lerner Stores from McCrory's parent company, the Rapid-American Corporation, for $260 million.
+In February 1985, Limited Brands announced it would buy Lerner from McCrory's parent company, the Rapid-American Corporation, for $260 million.
 Many of the top executives of Lerner were dismissed and Leslie Wexner, chairman and chief executive of The Limited, assumed the posts of chairman and chief executive for the brand.
 Wexner then cancelled up to $100 million in orders that had been made under the previous management.